 44. Tower of London, England

 The Tower of London was built 1000 years ago by William the Conqueror.
 At the time, England had seen nothing like it before.
-His intention was to create a building that would both defend and proclaim his royal power.
+He intended to create a building that would both defend and proclaim his royal power.

-The Tower of London also used to control the supply of money in England.
+The Tower of London was also used to control the money supply in England.
 All coins were made at the Tower until 1810.
-It has always been tradition for the valuables of the Royal Family to be kept at the Tower, which is still the case today with the Crown Jewels.
+It has always been a tradition for the valuables of the Royal Family to be kept at the Tower, which is still the case today with the Crown Jewels.